AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/cohort-table/cohort-analysis.md

 >
 >[!UICONTROL Cohort Analysis] does not support non-filterable metrics (including calculated metrics), non-integer metrics (such as Revenue), or Occurrences.
 Only metrics that can be used in filters can be used in [!UICONTROL Cohort Analysis], and they can only be incremented 1 at a time.

+Cohort tables in Customer Journey Analytics support double-based (or any numeric-based) metric.
+For example, Purchase.Value (a double) can be used as an  Inclusion/Return Metric.
+In addition, all metrics that are passed into Adobe Experience Platform via the Analytics Source Connector are also doubles.

 ## Cohort table capabilities

 The following capabilities allow for fine-tuned control over the cohorts you are building: